EV-OD/npu/docs/system_architecture.md

 PE(i,j) accumulates: Σ_k A[i][k] × B[k][j]
 ```

-### 4. Drain and Readout
+### 4. Drain

 After all N feeds, the sequencer enters DRAIN, keeping `acc_en=1` while the last data propagates through the pipeline.

+### 5. Readout Shift

-When the pipeline is fully drained, `readout_trig` pulses and the `readout_unit` captures all PE accumulator values in parallel.
+When the pipeline is fully drained, `readout_trig` pulses for 1 cycle, causing the `readout_shifter` to parallel-capture all N×N accumulator values from the array into N internal row registers.
+The sequencer then enters the SHIFT state, which lasts N cycles.
+During each SHIFT cycle, the shifter outputs one row (N elements) to the `readout_unit`.

-Since PE outputs are **stationary** (registers hold their values when `acc_en=0`), the captured result remains valid indefinitely.
+### 6. Result Assembly

+The `readout_unit` collects one row per cycle over N cycles.
+On the last row, it assembles the full N×N result matrix and asserts `valid`.
+The sequencer transitions to DONE_S, asserting `done`.

 ## Component Hierarchy